rheiger/markWriter/Samples/SampleMD+mermaid.md

 # Generate Report Flow Context Diagram

 Adding a change in the raw text view.
+Adding **more** text in MARKDOWN pane.

 ## Overview